tejjeenu/AITicTacToe/README.md

 # AI TicTacToe
-first project using React framework, simple project where you are playing TicTacToe against an AI player (self made api)
+- simple project where you are playing TicTacToe against an AI player (self made api)
+- API uses a MinMax Algorithm to calculate next best move

+# Try it below